imbrn/ebook-store/README.md

 ## How to use?

+> It has a mock service already implemented for testing purpose.
+You can run it
+> right now to see it working.
+Look at the [Development](#development-mode)
+> section to see how you can start a local server.

 For you to use this application with your application back-end service, your first need to have an application back-end ready to be connected.
 Then you have to edit the `src/main.js` file and point to your service implementation by